Google announces Pixel 3 with dual front-facing cameras and Android Pie, starting at $799

 - Lockdown Mode: When flipped on from the power menu (accessed by long-pressing your phone’s power button), Lockdown closes out the phone’s lock screen, hides notifications, and prompts you for a PIN, pattern, or passcode.

 That’s all in addition to the Google Assistant, Google’s intelligent voice assistant that can summon an Uber, pull up a podcast, perform a search for local businesses, and control more than 5,000 smart home devices from 400 brands.
-And with Pixel devices before them, the Pixel 3 and Pixel 3 XL ship with exclusive software features that aren’t available on other Android phones.
+And like Pixel devices before them, the Pixel 3 and Pixel 3 XL ship with exclusive software features that aren’t available on other Android phones.

 One is Pixel Tips, an app with tutorials that break down headlining Android features like gesture navigation, quick settings in the notifications shade, and Do Not Disturb mode.
-Also new: a call screening feature that transcribes phone calls in real time so that you can decide whether or not to pick up.
+Also new: a call screening feature — aptly named Call Screen — that transcribes phone calls in real time so that you can decide whether or not to pick up, and the launch of Google Duplex, Google’s AI that can call up hair salons and restaurants and make reservations on your behalf.

+Google Duplex will roll out city-by-city starting next month.
+Both Duplex and Call Screen are coming to older Pixel phones in addition to the Pixel 3 and Pixel 3 XL.

-Another’s Now Playing, which uses on-device machine learning to listen for tunes in the background and surface metadata on the phone’s lock screen when it finds a match.
-It’s improved on the Pixel 3 and Pixel 3 XL: it can now identify “millions of songs” up from tens of thousands.
+Another feature is Now Playing, which uses on-device machine learning to listen for tunes in the background and surface metadata on the phone’s lock screen when it finds a match.
+It’s improved on the Pixel 3 and Pixel 3 XL: it can now identify “millions of songs,” up from tens of thousands.
 (That’s thanks to an update Google rolled out in September.)

 Yet another Pixel-exclusive benefit?
 Unlimited uncompressed photo and video storage in Google Photos.
 Normally, free-tier users have to contend with a 15GB file cap across Photos, Gmail, and Google Drive, but Pixel owners can upload as many high-resolution pics and clips as their heart desires (until January 2022, at least).